pJotoro/jo/README.md

 Libraries like SDL, GLFW, Raylib, Sokol, and others aren't good enough for me.

-So far, these are the principles I've been running with when developing jo/app:
+So far, these are the principles I've been running with when developing jo:app:

 1. Flexibility isn't always good.
 Most programs don't need multiple windows, for example.
 Strategic *inflexibility* can make a library much nicer to use in 99% of cases.
 2. Reduce the number of *necessary* API calls as much as possible.